pipliz/ColonySurvival/gamedata/help/mod_callbacks.md

 {data.MillisecondsTillNextCheck} -> the minimum time until another callback will be fired.
 Defaults to random between 24000 and 64000
 {data.Result} -> bool indicating whether or not to keep this chunk.
 Defaults to false (set to true to keep it)
 {data.ChunkLoadedSource} -> source for this callback.
 If loadedstorage / loadedgenerator, the chunk is already locked for writing. if Updater, it is not locked.
-Registered callbacks: 4
+Registered callbacks: 5
 0.	'bannercheck' -> 'BlockEntities.Implementations.BannerTracker.CheckKeepChunkLoaded'
-1.	'pipliz.server.playercheck' -> 'Players.ShouldKeepChunkAlive'
+1.	'pipliz.server.playercheck' -> 'Players+Callbacks.OnShouldKeepChunkLoaded'
 		 Parent @ 0 : 'bannercheck'
 2.	'check_blockentities' -> 'ServerManager.KeepBlockEntitiesLoaded'
 		 Parent @ 1 : 'pipliz.server.playercheck'
+3.	'blueprint_keepsloaded' -> 'Blueprints.BlueprintTracker+Callbacks.OnShouldKeepChunkLoaded' index: 1000
-3.	'constructionarea.check' -> 'Jobs.Implementations.Construction.ConstructionManager+Callbacks.OnShouldKeepChunkLoaded' index: 1000
+4.	'constructionarea.check' -> 'Jobs.Implementations.Construction.ConstructionManager+Callbacks.OnShouldKeepChunkLoaded' index: 1000

 CallbackType: `AddItemTypes`